-For this Waiver application, the Missouri Department of Social Services (DSS), MO HealthNet Division (MHD) and the Department of Health and Senior Services (DHSS), Division of Senior and Disability Services (DSDS, held a public forum where the public was invited to comment on the Structured Family Caregiving Waiver (SFCW) initial application.
-The public forum was held DATE.
+For this waiver renewal the Missouri Department of Social Services (DSS), MO HealthNet Division (MHD) and the Department of Health and Senior Services (DHSS), Division of Senior and Disability Services (DSDS) held a public forum where the public was invited to comment on the Independent Living Waiver (ILW) renewal application.
+The public forum was held October 9, 2018.

-The public comment notice, along with a copy of the SFCW application, was published on DATE, on MHD's website with a link to review the entire Waiver application.
-On DATE, MHD also published notice in five (5) newspapers located in five (5) cities in Missouri with the greatest population; The Columbia Daily Tribune, The Examiner in Independence, The Kansas City Star, Springfield News-Leader, and the St. Louis Post Dispatch.
+The public comment notice, along with a copy of the ILW renewal application, was published on October 2, 2018, on MHD's website with a link to review the entire waiver application.
+On October 3, 2018, MHD also published notice in five (5) newspapers located in five (5) cities in Missouri with the greatest population; The Columbia Daily Tribune, The Examiner in Independence, The Kansas City Star, Springfield News-Leader, and the St. Louis Post Dispatch.
 The notice was published on MHD's website and in the newspaper notifying the public of the upcoming public hearing.
 The public notice provided an address for submission of written and electronic comments, a deadline for submission of comments, the date, time, location and call-in number for the public hearing.
 The public hearing took place in a public place.
 The public had the opportunity to attend the hearing in person or via conference call/telephone line.
 Copies of the waiver application were made available during the public hearing and were made available to be accessed on MHD's website.

-Once the notice is published in the newspapers and on the MHD website, the public has 30 days to either mail or e-mail comments to MHD.
-MHD and DSDS will consider all comments and make a determination as to whether or not changes are required in the Waiver application.
-If changes are required, they will be made to the Waiver application.
+Once the notice is published in the newspapers and on the MHD website, the public has 30 days to either mail or email comments to MHD.
+MHD and DSDS will consider all comments and make a determination as to whether or not changes are required in the waiver application.
+If changes are required, they will be made to the waiver application.
 The comments will be summarized and reported to CMS.

-The public comment period was open DATE through DATE.
+The public comment period was open October 3, 2018 through November 2, 2018.

-MHD did not receive any written or emailed comments regarding this Waiver.
+MHD did not receive any written or emailed comments regarding the renewal of this waiver.